 Want to spend four years studying Vikings?
 Or maybe you’d like to take a term to learn all about Pokémon.
 What about three years becoming an absolute expert on Gothic studies?

 They’re all options (pretty strange ones, we admit) open to you as part of your further education and higher education.
-You may have heard them bandied about a lot, but what do these terms actually mean and what’s the difference between further and higher education?
+You may have heard them used a lot, but what do these terms actually mean and what’s the real difference between further and higher education?

 - What is further education?